akka/akka/docs/src/main/paradox/java/http/routing-dsl/directives/file-and-resource-directives/getFromFile.md

-<a id="getfromfile-java"></a>
 # getFromFile

 ## Description

 Allows exposing a file to be streamed to the client issuing the request.

-The `unmatchedPath` (see @ref[extractUnmatchedPath](../basic-directives/extractUnmatchedPath.md#extractunmatchedpath-java)) of the `RequestContext` is first transformed by the given `pathRewriter` function, before being appended to the given directory name to build the final file name.
+The `unmatchedPath` (see @ref[extractUnmatchedPath](../basic-directives/extractUnmatchedPath.md)) of the `RequestContext` is first transformed by the given `pathRewriter` function, before being appended to the given directory name to build the final file name.

-To files from a given directory use @ref[getFromDirectory](getFromDirectory.md#getfromdirectory-java).
+To files from a given directory use @ref[getFromDirectory](getFromDirectory.md).
-To serve browsable directory listings use @ref[getFromBrowseableDirectories](getFromBrowseableDirectories.md#getfrombrowseabledirectories-java).
+To serve browsable directory listings use @ref[getFromBrowseableDirectories](getFromBrowseableDirectories.md).
-To serve files from a classpath directory use @ref[getFromResourceDirectory](getFromResourceDirectory.md#getfromresourcedirectory-java) instead.
+To serve files from a classpath directory use @ref[getFromResourceDirectory](getFromResourceDirectory.md) instead.

 Note that it's not required to wrap this directive with `get` as this directive will only respond to `GET` requests.